Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 If eyes are directly affected (and the only primary target of this infection), removing the fish and treating the fish directly in the eyes with Silver Nitrate followed by Potassium Dichromate IS EXTREMELY effective.
 The Silver Nitrate immediately destroys the infection then the Potassium Dichromate immediately stops the reaction.

 The only problem being that Silver Nitrate is hard to find, although sometimes photo lab supply businesses may have it.

-Potassium Permanganate is reasonable second choice for this direct eye application and Methylene Blue a third choice for direct application.
+Potassium Permanganate is reasonable third choice for this direct eye application and Methylene Blue a third choice for direct application.

 Either way, sometimes the only “in tank treatment” that may have to followed up with when the eyes are treated directly is Melafix or Melafix/Pimafix combination(used in the main tank or hospital tank, not in a bath).